Portia Geach

-Portia Stranston Geach (24 December 1873, Melbourne – 5 October 1959, Sydney) was an Australian artist and feminist.
+Portia Swanston Geach (24 December 1873, Melbourne – 5 October 1959, Sydney) was an Australian artist and feminist.
 She was a founder and a president of the New South Wales Housewives' Association, as well as a president of the Federal Association of Australian Housewives.
 The Portia Geach Memorial Award, established by a legacy from Geach's sister, is Australia's most significant prize for Australian female portrait artists.

 Life and education

 Portia Geach was born on 24 December 1873 and became the fifth surviving child of Cornish parents Edwin Geach, warehouseman and draper, and his wife Catherine, née Greenwood.
 Geach studied design in 1890–1892 and painting in 1892–1896 at Melbourne's National Gallery School.
 In 1895 she won second prize for painting from the nude.
 In 1896 she went to London becoming the first Australian to win a tuition scholarship to the Royal Academy School.
 She studied there for four years till 1900 under Lawrence Alma-Tadema, John Singer Sargent and other masters.
 Additionally Geach studied stained glass at the London School of Arts and Crafts, as well as at the Académie Julian in Paris.

 In the beginning of 1901 Geach returned to Melbourne and exhibited in her Collins Street studio.
 Being a member of the Victorian Artists’ Society she also exhibited with it regularly starting from 1901.
 In 1904 the Geach family moved to Sydney and she divided time between Melbourne and Sydney.
 Starting from 1906 she exhibited with the Royal Art Society of New South Wales.
 In 1907 Geach won the second prize for watercolour figure painting with A Procession of the Horses and second prize for etching in the Women's Work exhibition at Melbourne.
+The other artists associated with the Women's Work exhibition included Susanne Gether, Dora Serle, Ida Rentoul Outhwaite, Muriel Mary Sutherland Binney and Agnes Goodsir.

 Starting from 1922 Geach lived in the family house at Cremorne Point in Sydney, until she moved with her sister Florence Katherine to an apartment in The Astor in Macquarie Street in Sydney.
 In 1926 Geach exhibited with the Société Nationale des Beaux-Arts in Paris.
+Geach was a natural food advocate and was influenced by the dietary theories of English naturopath writer Reddie Mallett.

 Portia Geach died on 5 October 1959 at her home in Sydney.
 Her body was cremated at the Northern Suburbs Crematorium.